swekkiekekkie/RequirementTracker/docs/design_document.md

 - **Integration**: Works with AI coding tools to enhance development efficiency by generating prompts related to specific requirements, tests, or documentation items.
 - **Function**: Analyzes context and generates useful prompts for tasks such as code writing, refactoring, and test creation, reducing manual effort.

+### 5. Language Server Protocol (LSP) Implementation

+- **Purpose**: The LSP server provides language-agnostic support for controlled language comments/annotations placed inside multiline comments.
+- **Benefits**: Enhances the user experience by detecting the language from the file extension and parsing the contents of multiline comments.
+- **Implementation**: The LSP server will be implemented using the `vscode-languageserver` library and will include handlers for basic LSP features like `initialize`, `textDocument/didOpen`, and `textDocument/didChange`.
+- **Controlled Language Comments**: The LSP server will detect the language from the file extension and look up the corresponding multiline comment syntax to parse the controlled language comments/annotations.

 ## Implementation Plan